bernieplug/eepelican/content/blog/why-use-fba.md

 #### 1) Shipping is Hard!

 It’s hard to overstate the significance of reducing your workload.
-Forget about efficiency or optimization for a second - fulfilling everything yourself is just *a lot of work*.
-Constantly packaging products, managing order intake, addressing problems if anything goes wrong - it’s stressful, not to mention a serious time sink.
+Forget about efficiency or optimization for a second—fulfilling everything yourself is just *a lot of work*.
+Constantly packaging products, managing order intake, addressing problems if anything goes wrong—it’s stressful, not to mention a serious time sink.

 Thankfully, Amazon is pretty good at shipping.
 They’ve been doing it for a while.